Recent Announcements

 Post date: Aug 14, 2016

-Innovative Imaging and Research and NASA's high speed high dynamic range (HDR) video technology captures Orbital ATK’s SLS rocket motor test firing
+Innovative Imaging & Research Corp, and NASA's high speed high dynamic range (HDR) video technology captures Orbital ATK’s SLS rocket motor test firing

-Innovative Imaging and Research is collaborating with NASA SSC Early Career Investigators to develop High Speed High Dynamic Range imaging technology.
+Innovative Imaging & Research Corp. is collaborating with NASA SSC Early Career Investigators to develop High Speed High Dynamic Range imaging technology.
 An early version of this technology was used to image Orbital ATK’s Space Launch System (SLS) solid rocket motor test firing in the Utah desert.

 For more information go to: